OpenCraft/InputProgress/README.md

 ## Usage

 Take a look at the Example application provided.
 It demonstrates all the features of this library.
+Also, don't forget to check the [Documentation](https://opencraft.github.io/InputProgress/).

 ## License